 Community Support may be provided at three (3) staffing levels: one (1) direct support professional to one (1) Participant, one (1) direct support professional to two (2) Participants and one (1) direct support professional to three (3) Participants.
-The lower staffing level options should be used to allow flexibility in the level of support at times Respite, Day Habilitation, Small Group Employment, or Supported Employment services (when provided directly to the Participant) are provided when two (2) or three (3) Participants who share the same SSD/Community Support Provider are engaged in the same activity.
+The lower staffing level options should be used to allow flexibility in the level of support at times when two (2) or three (3) Participants who share the same SSD/Community Support Provider are engaged in the same activity.
 The staffing level is determined by the Participant's need for support.
 One-to-one support is still available at those times when the Participant's needs warrant it, or if the group activity is with Participants using different Providers.